Do High-Conflict Personalities Love Their Children? Understanding the Tangled Truth?

 Emotional Instability: Affection can swing unpredictably, leaving children unsure when they’ll be met with warmth or anger.

 Overprotection and Control: What’s meant to be love may become suffocating control, hindering the child’s independence and growth.
-Think about the severe helicopter parents who can never let go.
+This is often seen in "helicopter parenting," where the parent's need for control outweighs the child's need for autonomy. *

 Blaming and Defensiveness: Parents project their insecurities onto their children, making them feel responsible for the parent’s unhappiness.